Glimmers Can Help Regulate Our Nervous System — & They’re All Around Us

 ADVERTISEMENT

 Paying attention to glimmers helps us come to terms with the fact that joy and pain can coexist in life.
-“Oftentimes we default to ‘all-or-nothing’ thinking,” says Liz Kelly, LICSW, psychotherapist and author of upcoming novel This Book Is Cheaper Than Therapy: A No-Nonsense Guide to Improving Your Mental Health.
+“Oftentimes we default to ‘all-or-nothing’ thinking,” says Liz Kelly, LICSW, psychotherapist.
 “In other words, we might think our day as all good or all bad depending on a single event, but that is rarely the case.
 Life is typically a mix of ups and downs, and we can become more resilient by searching for the glimmers when we feel down.”

 Advertisement